alexisakers/radar-app-module-not-found/README.md

 ## License

-The pictures of golden retrievers used in the main app were imported from [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).
+The pictures of golden retrievers used in the main app were imported from [Unspash](https://unsplash.com/search/photos/golden-retriever).

 This example project does not use any parts of the Wire application.
 It is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.